dkotik/zassets/README.md

 All files matching `/public/**` glob are registered to a content-based hash map. `goresminpack.PublicName` function returns the associated hash with the appropriate extension.
 It is handy for encoding asset paths in your template engine.
 Use `goresminpack.PublicHTTPHandler` to present all public files through a single handler.

 ## Roadmap
+- [ ] Just use debug parameter?
+Hot-swapable <directory>.dev.gen.go driver that emulates serving of assets directly from disk, when launching in `debug` or `dev` build tags.
+- [ ] optimize dir tree constructor for Store
 - [ ] atomic opened files counter for Store, put the reader to sleep when 0
-- [ ] optimize dir tree constructor for Store
 - [ ] store.RegisterFilesToPublicNamespace(s string)?
 - [ ] // TODO: use sync.Map for public.go like here: /usr/local/go/src/mime/type.go?
-- [ ] Hot-swapable <directory>.dev.gen.go driver that emulates serving of assets directly from disk, when launching in `debug` or `dev` build tags.
-- [ ] Check is `esbuild` is in Exec path.
+- [ ] Common path iterator, ignore node_modules
-- [ ] RootPath, Recurse, IncludePattern and ExcludePattern can just go.
-Let the shell handle that, just take a list of file names (and 99% of use-cases will probably just consist of "everything in these N directories" or "those M files" or "*.html" anyway)
-- [ ] OutputPath can just go.
-Dump to stdout, use shell-redirection
+- [ ] three operation modes for main.go
-- [ ] BuildConstraints and the Dev* stuff can go; just define an interface to access the filesystem, let that default to a os/ioutil backed implementation and then override that in a generated init-function.
-That way, during development you can just delete the file containing the embedded data and run go generate before committing, to regenerate the file and get the embedded implementation.
-- [ ] MinifyTypes can just be a boolean -minify flag; the program knows what set of types it can minify and I'd argue that you either want to minify them all, or minify none of them.
-I'd also argue, that this doesn't really have to be done by embed at all.
-During development, minification is unnecessary anyway and for committing, just add the minification as a separate go-generate comment before embed.